oclipa/reactjs-cheat-sheet/README.md

 ```
     var object = {
       myMethod: function() {
-        console.log("Am I still a method?");
+        console.log("What am I?");
       }
     };

-    object.myMethod();          // this is a method call
+    object.myMethod(); // method call

     var myFunc = object.myMethod;
-    myFunc();                   // this is now a function call
+    myFunc();          // function call
 ```
-For those coming from languages such as C#, it may be better to think of functions as private and methods as public.
+For those coming from languages such as C#, it may be useful to think of functions as private and methods as public.
 </div>
 </div>